GopalYad/Python/Machine-Learning/Basics/readme.md

 4.Reward
 For example : we play chess on computer . we have multiple ai trained model . there environment is chess board and agent is computer (which decide moves) and give reward (wheter it is positive or negative).

+supervised learning ->like teaching a computer how to do something  by showing its examples. in supervise learning model learns from labeled training data example:Email spam detection step1:Data collection step2:training step3:testing

+Pridiction model or algorithms based classifictation classification gaol is to assign input data to predefined categories or classes.algorithms like K-nearest neighbours(KNN),logistic regression, decision trees , support vector machines  and neural networks are comonly used for classification tasks.

+regresssion goal is to predict numerical values based on input features.
+ALgorithm like linear regression  ,  polynomial  regression  and various type of regresion trees are used for regression taks.